 The curriculum is carefully designed to allow children to revisit and build upon the learning from previous years.
 Additional support in English and maths is provided throughout the whole year to ensure all children are as ready as possible for the challenges of the KS3 curriculum.
 Reading is at the heart of the children’s learning so time is regularly devoted to the children engaged in reading sessions.

-Our Learning Challenge Curriculum units have Geography, History or Science embedded within them.
-French, art, D&T and computing complete our academic curriculum.
+Our Wider Curriculum units have Geography, History or Science embedded within them.
+French, music, art, D&T, PSHE and computing complete our academic curriculum.
 Core Learning Skills, P4C and Reflection Time from our Skills for Life curriculum provide regular opportunities for children to explore inter and intra-personal skills, speaking and listening development and gaining a greater understanding of their own self.

 Issued every Friday, the children have one week to complete their homework.
-Teachers are available most lunchtimes to support children with any aspect of homework.
+There will be an after-school homework club on Wednesdays to support the completion of work.

 - Maths homework – weekly

 - Class presentations (3 times a year)

 - TT Rockstars